RC-MODULE/nmpp/README.md

   6. Installed Visual Studio 13 [Visual Studio 2013 Express](https://www.microsoft.com/en-US/download/details.aspx?id=44914)

 ####SYSTEM REQUIREMENTS TO WORK WITH EMULATION-LIBRARIES AND EXAMPLES:
   7. GnuWin32 utils.
-To become 'Makefile' fully crossplatformed on Windows-Linux and to enhances functionality with tests and examples you should have [GnuWin32 utils](http://sourceforge.net/projects/unxutils/) installed.
+To become 'Makefile' fully crossplatformed on Windows OS and to enhances functionality with tests and examples you should have [GnuWin32 utils](http://sourceforge.net/projects/unxutils/) installed.
   In some cases gnu utils also needed to build examples

 ####DOWNLOADING DEPENDENCIES
-You can download and locally install latest actual and verified components (2,3,4,6) into **/deps** folder by two commands from **/deps** folder:
+You can download and locally install all latest actual components (except Vsisual Studio) into **/deps** folder by two commands from **/deps** folder:
 ```bat
 make download
 make install
 ```
 It is recommended to do it to prevent version mismatch between different components.
 It provides successful compilation and running of examples.
-No any variables would be created or modified in global system environment, so your NMPP installing would be fully standalone (except installed board drivers)
+No any variables would be created or modified in global system environment, so your NMPP installation would be fully standalone (except installed board drivers)

-> FOR WINDOWS XP: PowerShell 2.0 is required to provide downloading of dependencies from Internet.
+> FOR WINDOWS XP: PowerShell 2.0 is required to provide Internet downloading.
   To install Windows Powershell 2.0 on an XP machine, you must have Windows XP Service Pack 3 installed.
 Powershell is included in the Windows Management Framework which you can download at https://support.microsoft.com/ru-ru/kb/968929
-  It also [Microsoft .NET Framework 2.0 Service Pack 1 (x86)](https://www.microsoft.com/ru-RU/download/details.aspx?id=16614) may be required
+  Also [Microsoft .NET Framework 2.0 Service Pack 1 (x86)](https://www.microsoft.com/ru-RU/download/details.aspx?id=16614) may be required

 [comment]:  (Optional) Installed Gnu GCC.
 Recommended for header dependency parcing and build the gcc-version of library build of gcc-examples http://www.mingw.org/

 ###WARNING:
  If environment variables like **NEURO, MC5103 , MB7707** defined like **?=** in **global.mk** then system value would be used (if exist), otherwise (by **=**) they will be overrided by local pathes!